Grasleitenpass to Tierser Alpl to Schlernhaus!

 The landscape varies every 45 steps, it seems…

 As does the weather!
-Suddenly, we seem to be in Ireland, with thunder booming in the distance.
+Suddenly, we seem to be in Ireland, with thunder rumbling like my hungry stomach in the distance.
 Do not get caught here in a thunderstorm.
 Do not get caught here in a thunderstorm.

 But…..check out these clouds pretending to be geysers!